ImanMontajabi/simpleTCP/README.md

-There are three main steps to building a concurrent TCP server.
-Keep these three steps in mind:
+There are three main steps to building a concurrent TCP server:

 1.  **Listen:** The server starts listening on a specific address and port to see if anyone connects.
 2.  **Accept:** As soon as a client (user) requests a connection, the server accepts it.